KLAMATH NATIONAL FOREST

-The Salmon Taylor Bridge over Taylor Creek will be closed for repairs beginning Monday, June 20, 2016.
-Repairs are expected to last five days.
+New plans are being made for repairing the Salmon Taylor Bridge over Taylor Creek.
+Repairs are expected to last up to five days and will likely occur in July 2016.
+Specific dates will be posted here when available.
 No vehicle access will be possible during the bridge repair, and there is no alternative vehicle access to Taylor Creek valley.
 A pedestrian bridge over Taylor Creek will be available.
 For more information, contact the Salmon / Scott River Ranger District at 530-468-5351.

 Using an explosive, possessing, discharging or using any kind of firework or pyrotechnic device and operating or using any internal/external combustion engine without an approved spark arrestor is prohibited on Natioanl Forest system lands.
 For the full language of the Order click here.